AK-SoloQ/blog/src/constants/markdown/DOCKER.md

 - Ubuntu Os is installed, then
 - Python package is installed, then
 - A security patch to the python is installed

+Layers can be shared among many containers

 ## Dockerfile
 Docker can build images automatically by reading the  instructions from a Dockerfile, a Dockerfile is a text document  that contains all the commands a user could call on the command line to assemble an image, Docker can build images automatically by reading the instructions form a Dockerfile.

 ``` docker
 $ docker build {path}